-- (preview icon) will appear on the monitor screen when a snapshot is shot.
-When the camera detects movement in the vicinity of the preview icon, it will display the image that was shot for three seconds. - "In Tracking" cannot be selected for the AF area setting while shooting with the Handsfree Mode.
-If "In Tracking" is selected in another mode, selecting the Handsfree Mode will cause the AF area setting to change to "In Spot". - You cannot shoot a snapshot by pressing the shutter button while movie recording is in progress (Snapshot In Movie).
+- The Motion Shutter may not operate properly when there is little difference between the subject and the background of the icon, or when the subject is located far away from the camera. - (preview icon) will appear on the monitor screen when a snapshot is shot.
+When the camera detects movement in the vicinity of the preview icon, it will display the image that was shot for three seconds. - "National Tracking" cannot be selected for the AF area setting while shooting with the Motion Shutter.
+If "National Tracking" is selected in another mode, selecting the Motion Shutter will cause the AF area setting to change to "National Spot". - You cannot shoot a snapshot by pressing the shutter button while movie recording is in progress (Snapshot In Movie).

-Configuring Handsfree Mode Settings (Handsfree)
+Configuring Motion Shutter Settings (Motion Shutter)

-Use the procedure below to configure Handsfree Mode settings.
+Use the procedure below to configure Motion Shutter settings.

 - 1. In the REC mode, press [MENU]. - Press [◄], use [▲] and [▼] to select the "♠ REC MENU" tab, and then press [▶]. - 3.
-Use [▲] and [▼] to select "Handsfree" and then press [SET]. - 4.
-Configure Handsfree settings.
+Use [▲] and [▼] to select "Motion Shutter" and then press [▶]. - 4.
+Configure Motion Shutter settings.

-Setting Description Motion Shutter Specifies the camera operation that enters the Handsfree Mode.
-Always: The camera always remains in the Handsfree Mode, regardless of whether or not the monitor screen is tilted.
-180°only: The camera enters the Handsfree Mode only when the monitor screen is tilted upwards 180 degrees.
-Off: Handsfree Mode disabled Timer Specifies the amount of time that should elapse until shooting starts after the camera detects movement.
-Settings: 0.5 sec, 1 sec, 2 sec, 10 sec
+Setting Description Motion Settings Specifies the Motion Shutter activation operation.
+Always: Motion Shutter remains activated, regardless of whether or not the monitor screen is tilted.
+180°only: Motion Shutter is activated when the monitor screen is tilted 180 degrees.
+Off: Motion Shutter disabled.
+Timer Specifies the amount of time that should elapse until shooting starts after the camera detects movement.
+Settings: 0.5 sec, 1 sec, 2 sec, 10 sec Motion Position Changes the positions of the self-timer icon "●" and preview icon "●". [▲] [▼] [◄] [▶]: Moves the currently selected icon.
+[RING]: Selects the icon to be moved.